-The City's 2018 CAP estimated that adding new local transit options could save an estimated 365,000 vehicle miles traveled in 2020 and 875,000 vehicle miles traveled in 2030.
+The City's CAP estimated that adding new local transit options could save an estimated 365,000 vehicle miles traveled in 2020 and 875,000 vehicle miles traveled in 2030.
 This would result in an estimated greenhouse gas emissions reduction of approximately 100 MTCO2e and 200 MTCO3e, respectively.

 In 2014, the City completed a Transit Feasibility Study that recommended implementing new local transit routes to serve the Highway 101 corridor, education facilities in the city, and the Encinitas COASTER station.
 The City is currently exploring potentially viable public transit options, including rideshare programs that may be served by neighborhood electric vehicles.
-Opportunity for outside funding is currently being explored and costs for a local shuttle system will be considered in a future City budget.
+Funding for a local shuttle system will be considered by Council in future budget years.